armory/docs/content/en/docs/release-notes/rn-armory-halyard/_index.md

 > You can find [Armory's releases notes here]({{< ref "rn-armory-spinnaker" >}}).

 ## Halyard
-Armory extended Halyard  is an extended version of Halyard that deploys Armory features.
+Armory-extended Halyard  is an extended version of Halyard that deploys Armory features.
 You can find the base OSS version:

 ```
 > hal --version